-The physical features associated with PPS include cleft lip and/or cleft palate, lower lip pits, webbed skin (pterygium) on the backs of both legs (popliteal) and between the legs (intercrural), malformation and/or underdevelopment of the genitals, webbing or fusion of the fingers and/or toes (syndactyly), adhesion of upper and lower jaw (intraoral adhesions), and adhesion of upper and lower eyelids (ankyloblepharon).
-A cone-shaped fold of skin on the nail of the big toe is a very distinctive finding in this condition.
+Individuals with VWS are at the least severe end of the spectrum.
+They can have lip pits or cleft lip or cleft palate, or any combination of these anomalies.
+Individuals with PPS usually have the lip pits, cleft lip and/or cleft palate, with additional skin and limb abnormalities including webbed skin (pterygium) on the backs of both legs (popliteal) and between the legs (intercrural), malformation and/or genital anomalies, webbing or fusion of the fingers and/or toes (syndactyly), adhesion of upper and lower jaw (intraoral adhesions), and adhesion of upper and lower eyelids (ankyloblepharon).
+A cone-shaped fold of skin on the nail of the big toe is a characteristic finding in PPS.

-The symptoms of IRF6-related disorders vary greatly from case to case.
-Some affected individuals may have mild symptoms, while others may exhibit a more severe form of the disease (variable expressivity).
+The symptoms of IRF6-related disorders vary greatly from person to person.
+Some affected individuals may have mild clinical signs, while others may exhibit a more severe form of the disease (variable expressivity).

-Individuals with VWS can have lip pits alone, cleft lip or cleft palate alone, or a combination of these anomalies.
-Lip pits are usually on both lips.
-More rarely, VWS can include conical elevation of the lip, a single lip pit, partial absence of the teeth, incomplete cleft palate, and restricted movement of the tongue (ankyloglossia).
+Individuals with VWS can have lip pits alone, cleft lip or cleft palate alone, or any combination of these anomalies.
+Lip pits usually occur on the lower lip as paired depressions.
+Less commonly in VWS, one will see conical elevations of the lip, a single lip pit, partial absence of the teeth, incomplete cleft palate, and restricted movement of the tongue (ankyloglossia).

 Individuals with PPS typically have a thick web of skin (pterygium) on the backs of both legs (popliteal), extending from the hip (ischial tuberosity) to the heel (calcaneus).
-In a few cases, this abnormal webbing may be present on one leg (unilateral).
+In some patients, this abnormal webbing may be present on one leg (unilateral).
 Such webbing may lead to difficulty walking since full extension of the legs may be limited or the legs may be abnormally rotated (inward or outward).

-In most cases, webbed skin may also be present between the legs in the area of the upper inner thighs (intercrural pterygium).
-In addition, certain joints may be permanently fixed in a flexed position (joint contractures), particularly the knees.
-Infants with PPS may also exhibit webbing or fusion of one or more fingers and/or toes (syndactyly).
-In some cases, infants may have a triangular (pyramidal) fold of skin that covers the toenails.
+In most patients, webbed skin may also be present between the legs in the area of the upper inner thighs (intercrural pterygium).
+Certain joints may be permanently fixed in a flexed position (joint contractures), particularly the knees.
+Infants with PPS may also exhibit webbing or fusion of one or more fingers and/or toes (syndactyly) and some children may have a triangular (pyramidal) fold of skin that covers the toenails, especially of the big toe.
 Dimples in the skin of the elbows and knees may also be present.

 Individuals affected with PPS may also have abnormalities of the sexual organs (genitalia).
-In some females, the vagina, the two long folds of skin on either side of the vaginal opening (labia majora), and/or the uterus may be underdeveloped (hypoplastic).
-In some cases, the clitoris may be underdeveloped.
+In some females, the two long folds of skin on either side of the vaginal opening (labia majora), and/or the uterus may be underdeveloped (hypoplastic).
+In some patients, the clitoris may be underdeveloped.
 In some males with this disorder, the scrotum may be abnormally divided (bifid).
-In other rare cases, the scrotum may be absent and, as a result, the testes may remain in the abdomen.
-In approximately 40 percent of affected males who do have a scrotum, the testes may also fail to descend from the abdomen into the scrotum (cryptorchidism).
+Rarely, the scrotum may be small (hypoplastic) or absent and, as a result, the testes may remain in the abdomen (undescended testicles).
+In approximately 40% of affected males who have a scrotum, the testes may also fail to descend from the abdomen into the scrotum (cryptorchidism).

 In severe cases of PPS, malformations of the arms and legs (extremities) may be present including absence (agenesis) or underdevelopment (hypoplasia) of the fingers and/or toes, abnormal outward (valgus) or inward (varus) bending of the feet, and/or malformation (dysplasia) of the nails.